Gelbpunkt/aioscheduler/README.md

 `schedule()` returns a Task object, you may cancel a task after scheduling by running `scheduler.cancel(task)` (or `manager.cancel(task)`).
 The manager is less efficient for cancelling.

+To limit the amount of tasks scheduled, there is a `max_tasks` argument that takes a positive integer.
+It is advised to use this in production enviroments of known task queue sizes and available on both Scheduler and Manager.

 ## License

 MIT